Codebrahma/cbweb/posts/react-compound-components/2021-5-25-React-compound-compnents.md

 ---
 templateKey: "blog-post"
-title: "React compound components (Hooks + typescript)"
+title: "How to build a simple Compound component using ReactJS hooks"
 date: 2021-05-25
 featuredpost: false
 description: >-
-  This article talks about what are compound components and how to build an accordion component using the concept of compound components.
+  This article explains with an example what compound components in react are .
+How to build a compound component with a tutorial to build accordion.
 keywords:
   - reactjs
   - Compound-components
   - Hooks
   - Typescript
 link: /react-compound-components
 category:
   - Tutorial
 author: Ashwin kumar
 tags:
   - react js
   - reactjs
   - typescript
   - compound components
   - build accordion component using compound components
 ---

-**Compound Components** are an advanced and great pattern which you can use to create the meta component.
-It gives your components more flexibility.
-It is little difficult to understand the concept initially, But believe me, if you get a hold of it you will love building the components using compound components pattern
+**Compound Components** are an advanced and very useful pattern.
+They can be used to create meta components.
+They are slightly counter intuitive, but trust me, once you get a hang of it, you will love building components using the compound components pattern.

 ## What are compound components?